ThatGuyOliver/esphome-diehl-platinum/README.md

-# UNSTABLE - WORK IN PROGRESS
+⚠️ **UNSTABLE - WORK IN PROGRESS** - Use at your own risk!

+This component is in active development.

+    Use at your own risk

+    No guarantees provided

+    Test thoroughly before relying on it

+    Backup your configuration before installing

 # esphome-diehl-platinum

-Esphome component to readout one standalone Diehl Platinum solar inverters (to use in Home Assistant).
+ESPHome custom component to read out Diehl Platinum S-series solar inverters via RS232.

+## Features:

+- Real-time power monitoring (DC/AC voltage, current, power)

+- Daily energy production

+- Inverter status and event codes

+- Temperature monitoring (3 sensors)

+- Native ESPHome integration (works with Home Assistant)

 | Quantity | Unit | ESPHome config key |
 |----------|------|--------------------|